Skip to Main Content

 MLA OVERVIEW

-It gives step-by-step advice on every aspect of writing papers, from selecting a topic to submitting the completed paper.
+The MLA Handbook gives step-by-step advice on every aspect of writing papers, from selecting a topic to submitting the completed paper.
 It provides an authoritative presentation of MLA documentation style for use in student writing.

 QUOTING & PARAPHRASING IN MLA